 In 2013 Fatso Jetson was joined by Dino Lalli (Mario’s son) and released a Split 12" record with fellow desert dwellers Yawning Man and headed out for an EU tour to promote it, including sold-out co-headlining performances at both DesertFest London and Berlin.

 Tony spent a few months at the end of 2013 and the beginning of 2014 recording and touring with childhood friend Brant Bjork on his project “Brant Bjork And The Low Desert Punk Band”.
 They hit Australia, America, and Europe before Tony bowed out to re-focus on Fatso Jetson.
 2014 has seen the band playing festival shows and some regional touring while being featured on the Foo Fighters: Sonic Highways documentary.

-Mario Lalli | guitars, vocal
+Mario Lalli | guitars, vocals

 Tony Tornay | drums

-Dino Lalli | guitar/bass
+Dino Lalli | guitars, bass

 Larry Lalli | bass

 Fatso Jetson's full live performance at Maximum Festival 2013, Italy.

 The Fatso Jetson Live At Maximum Festival DVD from 2014 is now available for HD streaming or download.